 - Prepare some meals in advance like soup or other easy to digest foods.

 - Talk with family members about what you are about to do, what they can expect, and how they can help.

 - Inform your co-workers and/or your boss about your caffeine detox.

 The method of preparation is relative to the amount of caffeine you had been consuming.
 Those who had been consuming large amounts of caffeine should prepare more than those detoxing from smaller daily amounts.

 Either one of these caffeine detox methods will work, but a person has to decide which one will have the least impact of his/her lifestyle and which one is likely to be the most successful given the unique circumstances involved.

-A Personal Caffeine Detox Story
+What A Caffeine Detox Is Like

 Ok, I feel lousy.